sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each child item of this object.

-* lang (index 15): A language tag or corresponding IANA index integer that conforms with IANA Language Subtag Registry {{RFC5646}}.
-[TODO: there are no index values in the IANA Language Subtag Registry.]
+- lang (index 15): A language tag or corresponding IANA index integer that conforms with IANA Language Subtag Registry {{RFC5646}}. <!--TODO: there are no index values in the IANA Language Subtag Registry.-->

-* any-attribute: This sub-group provides a means to include arbitrary information via label (key) item value pairs where both keys and values can be either a single integer or text string, or an array of integers or text strings.
+- any-attribute: This sub-group provides a means to include arbitrary information via label (key) item value pairs where both keys and values can be either a single integer or text string, or an array of integers or text strings.

-{: #model-any-element}
-## The any-element-entry
+## The any-element-entry   {#model-any-element}

 The CDDL for the any-element-entry object is as follows: